dbrennand/dbrennand.github.io/content/blog/:caddy-cloudflare.md

 :star: Congratulations!
 You have successfully configured Caddy to obtain a valid certificate from Let's Encrypt for the subdomain `freshrss` under your Cloudflare apex domain :smile:.

 Navigate to `freshrss.yourdomain.com` in your browser and you will see the setup wizard for freshrss!

+In my next blog post, I will cover how you can use Cloudflare as a Dynamic DNS (DDNS) provider.